Israeli Military Order: Initial applications of the Hague Regulations

 One of the first applications of Article 43, which was deemed valid by the Israeli Supreme Court was the case of the Jerusalem District Electricity Company.
 The Court concluded that it was the military’s responsibility to address the economic welfare of the local population (in Jerusalem), and therefore should help meet the local demand for electricity for the Palestinians and Jewish settlers, specifically in the settlement of Kiryat Arba alike.
 However, the Supreme Court also validated the military’s prohibition of the “Al-Talia,” an Arab-centric weekly newspaper.

 More significantly, the Supreme Court ruled that the military commander had the right to impose a “value tax” needed to obtain resources in order to fulfil the ‘public order and safety’ clause of Article 43.
 Much to the petitioners’ dismay, the law remained valid.
 Finally, the Supreme Court ruled in approval of the military’s confiscation of petitioners’ land, in order to build roads ultimately connecting the West Bank with Israel.
 The Court saw this as ensuring public order and growth.
 These cases all served to establish the role of the Hague Regulations, specifically that of Article 43, to be played in the context of Israel’s occupancy of the former Palestine.

 Examples of military orders

-Officially beginning in 1967, the Israeli Military Orders are issued by the General Commanders and carried out by the Israeli Defense Forces and ultimately affect the infrastructure, law, and administration particularly of the Palestinians of the region.
+Officially beginning in 1967, the Israeli Military Orders are issued by the General Commanders and carried out by the Israel Defense Forces and ultimately affect the infrastructure, law, and administration particularly of the Palestinians of the region.
 Pursuant to Military Orders, the military is authorized to issue declarations holding more detailed orders; see for example Declaration s/2/03 (regarding the Separation Wall).